william6542/william6542.github.io/_posts/2022-09-13-Hoh-River-Blue-Glacier.markdown

 I was distraught at having to camp with a bunch of frat bros who kept yelling and partying.
 So I decided to look around.
 Luckily I found a spot along the side of a ridge, enough for one small tent.
 A mom and son were camped there, and they offered the spot to me, as they had just come back from the Glacier, and were leaving.
 They said to me, are you going up now?
 It was 3pm.
 I said no, why rush?
 They smiled and said, yes, you are totally right, those frat bros who just went up are crazy, what's the point of going up if you don't sit and enjoy it?

 I sat around and read The Grand Sophy.
 Then dinner, then sleep.
-Ready for tomorrow.
+During the night I heard some stomping, it was a bear.
+But it sniffed my tent and then left.

 Elk Lake:
 ![Elk Lake](/assets/hoh8.jpeg)